Chain of Summaries: Summarization Through Iterative Questioning: Results

-\paragraph{Hyperparameter Sensitivity Analysis} We investigated three key hyperparameters in our CoS approach: number of iterations, questions per iteration, and integration of Chain of Draft (CoD) a prompting method where model is using reduced number of thinking output tokens.
-As shown in Appendix~C, distributing questions over multiple iterations consistently outperforms presenting all questions simultaneously.
+\paragraph{Hyperparameter Sensitivity Analysis} We investigated three key hyperparameters in our CoS approach: number of iterations, questions per iteration, and integration of Chain of Draft, a prompting method where the model uses a reduced number of thinking output tokens.
+As shown in Table \ref{tab:hyper_param_analysis}, distributing questions over multiple iterations consistently outperforms presenting all questions simultaneously.
 For Llama3.2:3B, using 10 iterations with 1 question per iteration improved generalization from 0.52 to 0.64, while the single iteration approach with 50 questions reduced performance to 0.49.
 Similarly, for Qwen2.5:7B, the 10-iteration configuration improved generalization from 0.48 to 0.58, while the single-iteration approach reduced performance to 0.39.
-The inclusion of CoD showed model-dependent effects.
-For Llama3.2:3B, CoD achieved the highest generalization score of 0.68 with 10 iterations and 1 question per iteration - an improvement of 6\%.
-However, for Qwen2.5:7B, no CoD performed better (0.60 versus 0.56).
+The inclusion of Chain of Draft showed model-dependent effects.
+For Llama3.2:3B, Chain of Draft achieved the highest generalization score of 0.68 with 10 iterations and 1 question per iteration - an improvement of 6\%.
+However, for Qwen2.5:7B, no Chain of Draft performed better (0.60 versus 0.56).
 These results highlight the importance of balancing the number of iterations with the number of questions per iteration, and taking into account model-specific characteristics.